AparnaAgrawal02/AparnaAgrawal02/README.md

 ### Hi there 👋
+I am Dual degree student(BTech and Master of Science in Computer Science and Engineering by Research) at IIIT Hyderabad.Where I am working with Prof C.V Jawahar in the field of computer vision in Audio Visual vertical.

 <!--
 **AparnaAgrawal02/AparnaAgrawal02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.